kubernetes/enhancements/keps/sig-node/4960-container-stop-signals/README.md

 ### Goals

-- Add a new Stop lifecycle handler to container lifecycle which can be configured with a Signal option
+- Add a new Stop lifecycle handler to container lifecycle which can be configured with a Signal option, which takes a string value
 - Update the CRI API to pass down the stop signal to the container runtime via ContainerConfig
-- Update the implementation of the StopContainer method in container runtimes to use the container’s stop signal (if defined) to kill containers
+- Update the implementation of the StopContainer method in container runtimes to use the container’s stop signal defined in the container spec (if present) to kill containers
 - Add support to show the effective stop signal of containers in the container status field in the pod status

 ### Non-Goals